AubleLab/PIC_competition_ChIP_scripts/README.md

 Scripts accompanying manuscript

-Scripts for mapping raw reads to *sacCer3* index and peak calling are placed in the / scripts_preprocessing folder.
+Scripts for mapping raw reads to *sacCer3* index and peak calling are placed in the /scripts_preprocessing folder.